 Why listening is important for communication

 Listening can lead to a better understanding between you and your partner and can strengthen your long-term relationship.
 Listening also makes it easier for you to solve problems together, and to be consistent in how you behave towards your children.

 This makes raising children easier, and benefits your whole family.

-Listening is important in helping your children develop the skills they need for life.
-They learn from seeing what you do and say, including how you relate to and talk to each other.
+Listening is also important in helping your children develop the skills they need for life.
+They learn from seeing what you do and say, including how you relate to and communicate with each other.

 Good listening starts with simple steps like:

 - looking for ways to really pay attention when your partner speaks